jangler/s3mml/README.md

 - ST3 itself handles Gxx on AdLib instruments in a weird way, at least in DOSBox.
 Schism Tracker and Adlib Tracker 2 play Gxx the way you'd normally expect.
+- The beginning of a new pattern is always treated as a note-off for every channel.
 - If you find a bug or want a feature, open an issue in the GitHub issue tracker or make a pull request.
 Or like, message me on IRC if that's what you normally do.